 Do campsites in Iceland have modern facilities?

-While there are hundreds of campsites all around the island, if you’re staying at the main campsites in the ring road cities, most of them have modern facilities, however, there are some campsites on the sides of the road are really just a small area with a picnic table.
+While there are hundreds of campsites around the ring road, if you’re staying at the main campsites in the ring road cities, most of them have modern facilities, however, there are some campsites on the sides of the road are really just a small area with a picnic table.
 The campsites that I have listed below are a good mixture of both, but all of them have at least a toilet so you don’t have to worry about finding a place to relieve yourself.
 Unless you’re really picky about having facilities, it’s nothing to worry about and all listed below will cover you no matter where you are on the island.

 What is an Iceland Camping Card?
 Is it necessary/worth it?